Plan Ahead with Confidence

 Short-Term Needs

-For short durations, such as during travel or temporary incapacitation, limited Powers of Attorney offer a practical way to delegate authority without long-term commitment.
+For short durations, such as during extended travel or temporary incapacitation from surgery, limited Powers of Attorney offer a practical way to delegate authority without long-term commitment.
+You can set an expiration date for the document, after which it automatically becomes void.
+This approach provides flexibility for temporary situations while preserving your control when you’re able to handle your affairs again.

 Common Situations Requiring Power of Attorney